TaoistKing/chatchat/README.md

 >Note: all messages sent from Web will be broadcast message

 ##run your iOS client
+- install dependency with `pod install`
+- open xcworkspace file
-Build and run Chatchat on your iOS devices.
+- build and run
-Upon application launch, type in your host address(server address you are running on)
+- upon application launch, type in your host address(server address you are running on)

 >Note: all messages sent from iOS will be singlecast message